ivyostosh/search-engine/README.md

 3. Query commands need to follow the format of `query expression`.
     - Expression has to be composed of alphanumeric tokens and the special symbols &, |, (, and ).
 The most simple expression is a single token, and the result of executing this query is a list of the IDs of the documents that contain the token.
 More complex expressions can be built built using the operations of set conjunction (denoted by &) and disjunction (denoted by |).
 The & and | operation have equal precedence and are commutative and associative.
 Parentheses have the standard meaning.
 Parentheses are mandatory: a | b | c is not valid, (a | b) | c must be used.
     - If a query command is processed successfully, following message will be displayed at standard out `query results doc-id1 doc-id2 …`.
 If an index command is not processed successfully, following message will be displayed at standard out `query error error message`.
 4. If an invalid input is entered, the search-engine will not process the invalid input.
-An error message will be displayed and the search-engine will wait for the next valid command.
+An error message will be displayed and the search-engine will wait for the next command.
 5. Use `Ctrl+C` to exit.
 6. Run `node out/cli-runner.js < data/valid-input-test1.txt` to see an example without invalid inputs, and `node out/cli-runner.js < data/invalid-input-test1.txt` to see an example with invalid inputs.